suryashekharc/print_schema/README.md

 ## Acknowledgments

 This project started when I started looking for a native Python equivalent of PySpark/Scala's printSchema() and couldn't find any :)

+And favorite after-hours colleague Puneet Jindal for all the help.